Germain-L/Pong/README.md

 - Up/Down arrows to select
 - Enter to click
 - after a game is over wait 5 seconds for the menu to appear

+## Experimental
+- I am uware it has lots of bugs and resolution problems